 Artists and Models (1955)

 I almost wish this film was retitled ‘Vincent the Vulture’ who is the subject of Eugene Fullstack’s (Lewis) nightmares or colourful dreams.
-The back story of this film sees Eugene (Lewis) screech amazing superhero stories involving ‘Vincent the Vulture’ in his sleep, while Rick (Martin) writes them down and secretly sells them.
+The back story of this film sees Eugene (Lewis) sketch amazing superhero stories involving ‘Vincent the Vulture’ in his sleep, while Rick (Martin) writes them down and secretly sells them.
 Before they know it, the stories are a sensation, sold as comic book across the country!
 Along the way, Martin and Lewis, attract the attention not only of leading ladies, Dorthy Malone and Shirley MacLaine (who almost steals the show as the ‘Bat Lady’), but also the attention of a goofy international espionage ring.
 On a personal note, there are too many great scenes to mention that make this a truly fine comedy.
 But look out for the scene where Lewis receives a passionate kiss from Shirley MacLaine and the sequence where Lewis repeatedly runs up and down flights of stairs to take a telephone message for Martin.
 It’s absolutely comedy gold!

 The Geisha Boy (1958)